Emilijan Josimović: Education

 In 1831, Emilijan enrolled in a grammar school in Caransebeș.
 He finished the mathematical military school in Lugoj, and completed his academic studies at the University of Vienna, earning a degree in philosophy and technical sciences at the age of 22.

 Work in education

 Josimović spent his entire working life dedicated to teaching and designing innovative urban cityscapes.
 Upon his arrival in Belgrade, on 18 September 1845, he became a part-time professor at the Belgrade Lyceum, where he taught mathematics.
 He also founded the Technical Society.
 In the Belgrade Artillery School, where he worked from 1850, first as a part-time professor, and from 1854 to 1869 as a full professor, in addition to mathematics, he also taught mechanics, and then geodesy.
-He became a full professor at the Grande école on 19 November 1869.
+He became a full professor at the Velika škola on 19 November 1869.
 There he was the head of the Mathematics Department and then became its rector.
-He retired from the Grande école (Visoka škola) which by then was soon-to-become the newly-formed University of Belgrade after 33 years of dedicated educational work.
+He retired from the Velika škola after 33 years of dedicated educational work.
 Josimović wrote university textbooks in Serbia in trigonometry, mathematics, mechanics, geometry, descriptive geometry and perspective, as well as a textbook on civil architecture and road construction.